Getting Started with the Decision Analyzer Tool¶

 Consider using virtual environments: Global installations can cause conflicts with other Python projects.
 Consider switching to the “uv” or “pip + venv” methods for better project isolation.

-Once everything is installed, you can launch the Decision Analyzer application:
+Once everything is installed, you can launch the Decision Analysis Tool:

 First activate your virtual environment, then: